David Ince

 David Henry Gason Ince DFC (23 March 1921 – 2 August 2017) was a Royal Air Force pilot of the Second World War in Hawker Typhoons who flew nearly 150 sorties and was awarded the Distinguished Flying Cross.
 He flew the only raid in Europe to use napalm, near Arnhem in April 1945.

-In 1958 he flew an Olympia 419 glider from Lavenham, Suffolk, to Land's End, a distance of 315 miles and a UK glider distance record at that time.
+He was an experienced glider pilot and in 1958 he flew an Olympia 419 glider from Lavenham, Suffolk, to Land's End, a distance of 315 miles and a UK glider distance record at that time.

 Early life

 Ince was born on 23 March 1921 in Glasgow to Douglas Ince, who was the director of an armaments firm which supplied Explosives for civil engineering, and his mother Isobel.
 He was educated at Kelvinside Academy, Aysgarth School and Cheltenham College.

 Military career

 Enlistment and training

 Ince first experienced flying when he was taken up over the River Clyde by a member of the Renfrew Flying Club in a Gypsy Moth.
 After school he applied to join the Royal Air Force but failed the eye test.
 However, he was able to join No. 602 Auxiliary Squadron and found that 18 months' commissioned service with the Royal Artillery he could be seconded to the air force.
 He found a shop that could make up sun-glasses to his prescription with frames that looked like the standard service issue, and so he solved the problem of flying in spectacles, successfully passed the eye test for the secondment and went to Canada for his flight training.